|Caribou Municipal Building|

 A PATH TO A BETTER LIFE

 Sometimes a family just needs a little help to give hem a change at a solid future.
-With the HCV program, Caribou Housing Agency pays a portion of an eligible families’ rent directly to a private landlord.
+With the Section 8 program, Caribou Housing Authority pays a portion of an eligible families’ rent directly to a private landlord.
 The family does their share and pays between 30 – 40% of their monthly income toward rent so that they may budget and save.

 HOW TO PARTICIPATE IN HCV/SECTION 8